jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 To read more about this, I suggest [The Web We Have to Save][web-save].
-After being pardoned from Iranian imprisonment for being an open web advocate, the author comments gives his perspective on what happened to the Internet over the 6 years he was away from it.
+After being pardoned from Iranian imprisonment for being an open web advocate, the author gives his perspective on what happened to the Internet over the 6 years he was away from it.

 It's not too late to stop this.
 The Internet was made to be open, and we can still make sure that it is.